A Social Assistance may be awarded to a person who is responsible for the household who may:

-- The applicant is the Head of Household
+- The applicant is the person responsible for the household.

-- The applicant is not in employment and cannot register for work under Part 1 of the Unemployment Register
+- The applicant is not in employment and cannot register for work under Part 1 of the JobsPlus Unemployment Register.

-- Bank Statements (local and foreign bank accounts)
+- Recent Bank Statements of all local and foreign bank accounts.

-- Relative documents re value of any Stocks/Shares/Bonds and the income derived thereof
+- Relative documents regarding value of any Stocks/Shares/Bonds and the income derived thereof.

-- Copy of rent agreement if rent is derived from other properties
+- Rent agreement if rent is derived from other properties.

-- Copy of payslip of spouse/partner if in employment
+- Recent payslip of spouse/partner if in employment.

 How to apply